hbwhyte/blue-ring-engine/README.md

-# blue-ring-engine
+# Blue Ring Engine
-Choose your own adventure game engine
+Choose your own adventure game engine, brought to you by Mongoose Inc